cppalliance/safe-cpp/proposal/draft.md

   initlist2 = { t, t, t, t };
 ```

-Each statement provisions a 4-element `string_view` array as a backing store.
+Each initializer list expression provisions a 4-element array of `string_view` as a backing store.
 An initializer list object is simply a pointer into the array and a length.
 It's the pointer into the backing store that's copied into `initlist1` and `initlist2`.
-At the end of each full expression, those backing stores go out of scope, leaving dangling pointers in the initializer lists.
+At the end of each full expression, those backing stores fall out of scope, leaving dangling pointers in the initializer lists that the user declared.
 When compiled with aggressive local storage optimizations, the stack space that hosted the backing store for `{ t, t, t, t }` gets reused for other objects.
-A new initialization overwrites the pointer and length fields of the string views in that reclaimed backing store.
-Printing from the initializer lists prints from the smashed pointers.
+Some subsequent initialization overwrites the pointer and length fields of the string views in that reclaimed backing store.
+Printing from the `initlist2` declaration prints from the smashed pointers.

 [**initlist1.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/initlist1.cxx) -- [(Compiler Explorer)](https://godbolt.org/z/xxdTfdh1d)
 ```cxx